GeoNode/geonode-live/README.md

 # geonode-live

 This section describes how to build GeoNode-Live as described in [official ubuntu wiki](https://help.ubuntu.com/community/LiveCDCustomization).
+This document is based on the [OSGeo-Live build process](https://wiki.osgeo.org/wiki/Live_GIS_Build#Build_the_Live_DVD_ISO_image)

 All you need is a running Ubuntu/Xubuntu/Kubuntu/Lubuntu installation at the exact same version as the target live system (even within a virtual machine as long as it has ~20GB free disk space).